 Or for Bridgford Foods:

-Therefore, Bridgford Foods has an ROCE of 9.4%.
+So, Bridgford Foods has an ROCE of 8.9%.

-ROCE can be useful when making comparisons, such as between similar companies.
-We can see Bridgford Foods's ROCE is around the 8.2% average reported by the Food industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+We can see Bridgford Foods's ROCE is around the 9.2% average reported by the Food industry.
 Setting aside the industry comparison for now, Bridgford Foods's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
-Investors may wish to consider higher-performing investments.
+Readers may find more attractive investment prospects elsewhere.

-We can see that , Bridgford Foods currently has an ROCE of 9.4%, less than the 17% it reported 3 years ago.
+Bridgford Foods's current ROCE of 8.9% is lower than 3 years ago, when the company reported a 16% ROCE.
 Therefore we wonder if the company is facing new headwinds.
 You can click on the image below to see (in greater detail) how Bridgford Foods's past growth compares to other companies.

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
-ROCE is only a point-in-time measure.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
+This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 You can check if Bridgford Foods has cyclical profits by looking at this free graph of past earnings, revenue and cash flow.

 Bridgford Foods's Current Liabilities And Their Impact On Its ROCE

-Bridgford Foods has total liabilities of US$19m and total assets of US$111m.
+Bridgford Foods has total assets of US$120m and current liabilities of US$21m.
 As a result, its current liabilities are equal to approximately 17% of its total assets.
-This is a modest level of current liabilities, which would only have a small effect on ROCE.
+This very reasonable level of current liabilities would not boost the ROCE by much.